This article provides a Glossary of terms and concepts for new partners.

 Geofenced Push Notification: Push notes that are automatically sent to users when they enter a pre-specified area.
 The user must have the app downloaded and allow push notes in order to receive the push note when entering the geofence.

 Google Developer: The account in which all your Android apps are hosted.
 Partners are responsible for managing their own Google Developer accounts and for all Android uploads and updates.
-See here for account overview and set up.

 Google Play Store: The site where app users can search and download their Android apps.